khubabshams/endorse-plus/README.md

 ### Recommendation Form  <!-- omit from toc -->

 - Users can recommend each other by visiting their profiles and clicking on the recommend user button.
-- A recommendation form will be displayed to enter the content, recommended experience, and recommender relationship to the recommendee.
+- A recommendation form will be displayed to enter the content, recommended experience, and recommender relationship to the receiver.
 - On the recommendation edit or update the same form will be displayed with the previously entered values.
 - *User stories covered: 4, 6*